davekilian/primer/basic/index.md

 title: A Basic Computer
 ---

 If we're going to build a computer and see how they work, the very first thing we need is a definition of what a computer is.
-To avoid philosophical pitfalls, we'll stick to a practical, no-frills working definition: a computer as a "programmable calculator."
+To answer the question of exactly what is and is not a computer would require some unhelpful philosophizing, so we'll stick to a basic but approximate definition: a computer is a *programmable calculator*.

-To make a bit more sense of that, let's take a look back at where the term originally came from:
+To make a little more sense of that, it's helpful to look back at where the term "computer" came from:

-"Computer" used to refer to a job description, not unlike "engineer" or "salesperson," rather than as a device or thing.
+Once upon a time, "computer" was a job description.
 Academic, scientific and engineering institutions employed (human) computers to crunch numbers for them.
+The 2016 film [Hidden Figures](https://en.wikipedia.org/wiki/Hidden_Figures) gives you an idea of what these computers did and what it was like to be one.

 Computers would often employ calculators to aid them in their work (and since these were the days before digital calculators, they would often use mechanical calculators, notably a type of mechanical calculator called the  [slide rule](https://en.wikipedia.org/wiki/Slide_rule)).
 A reasonable question to ask is, why did we need computers when we already had perfectly functional calculators?
 What were the computers doing that calculators weren't?

-The answer lies in the complexity of the computations: sometimes, the institution employing computers had a lot of data points, and needed people to crunch through all the data, running the same equations over and over on different input numbers to obtain some useful results.
+The answer lies in the complexity of the computations: sometimes, the institution employing computers had a lot of data to work with, and needed people to crunch through all the data, running the same calculations over and over on different input numbers to obtain some useful results.
 Other times, the institutions had very complex equations and formulas that required a lot of arithmetic, requiring them to split the equation into smaller pieces, hand them out to individual computers, and combine their results at the end.

-So, the main things computers were doing that their calculators couldn't was to string multiple calculations together: their slide rules might be able to add, subtract, multipy, divide, square or take the square root of numbers; but we needed computers to run sequences of related calculations.
+So, the main things computers were doing that their calculators couldn't was to string multiple calculations together: their slide rules might be able to add, subtract, multipy, and divide, but we needed computers to run sequences of related calculations.

-### An Example
+## An Example

 We're going to borrow an example from high school algebra &mdash; but we're just going to churn through arithmetic without needing to understand what the formulas mean, so don't worry if you've never taken algebra or you've forgotten most of it by now.